encode/uvicorn/docs/deployment.md

 In managed environments such as `Heroku`, you won't typically need to configure Nginx, as your server processes will already be running behind load balancing proxies.

 The recommended configuration for proxying from Nginx is to use a UNIX domain socket between Nginx and whatever the process manager that is being used to run Uvicorn.
-Note that when doing this you will need to run Uvicorn with `--forwarded-allow-ips='unix:'` (or `--forwarded-trust-literals` to trust all literal "clients") to ensure that the domain socket is trusted as a source from which to proxy headers.
+If using Uvicorn directly you can bind it to a UNIX domain socket using `uvicorn --uds /path/to/socket.sock <...>`.

-When fronting the application with a proxy server you want to make sure that the proxy sets headers to ensure that the application can properly determine the client address of the incoming connection, and if the connection was over `http` or `https`.
+When running your application behind one or more proxies you will want to make sure that each proxy sets appropriate headers to ensure that your application can properly determine the client address of the incoming connection, and if the connection was over `http` or `https`.
+For more information see [Proxies and Forwarded Headers][#proxies-and-forwarded-headers] below.

-You should ensure that the `X-Forwarded-For` and `X-Forwarded-Proto` headers are set by the proxy, and that Uvicorn is run using the `--proxy-headers` setting.
-This ensures that the ASGI scope includes correct `client` and `scheme` information.

 Here's how a simple Nginx configuration might look.
 This example includes setting proxy headers, and using a UNIX domain socket to communicate with the application server.